ghaskins/riak_wiki/README.md

    `gem install gollum-site`

+3. Install Markdown and Textile dependencies (if you're in need)

-3. `gem install rdiscount RedCloth` (This will handle the Markdown and Textile support.)
+	`gem install rdiscount RedCloth`

 4. Clone the Riak wiki